-The Tautog Technical Committee or Stock Assessment Subcommittee can recommend alternative reference points (i.e. other than MSY or SPR), as long as modifications to the status determination criteria, and their associated values, are the result of the most recent peer-reviewed stock assessments for tautog.
-In response, the Tautog Management Board may allow for the incorporation of new, peer-reviewed stock status determination criteria, when available, through Board action (at a Board Meeting).
+The Tautog Technical Committee or Stock Assessment Subcommittee can recommend alternative reference points (i.e. other than MSY or SPR), as long as modifications to the status determination criteria, and their associated values, are the result of the most recent peerreviewed stock assessments for tautog.
+In response, the Tautog Management Board may allow for the incorporation of new, peer-reviewed stock status determination criteria, when available, through Board action (at a Board Meeting) (i.e., a management document is not required but can still be used).